sushantsur23/IBM_Watson_APIbased_NLP_Tasks/README.md

 #### Project 4.
 Voice translation
 Analyzing the voice using IBM Watson and translating the same.
 COnverting Speech to text, and translating text to another language.

+#### Project 5.
+Video to text
+In this project we will consider a sample video and convert it to audio, Additionally convert video to text, we can also further save the results in a text file.